AshkanHagh/AshkanHagh/README.md

 # Hi 👋

-I'm a **Web Backend Developer** with six months of experience in developing and implementing backend systems for the web.
+I'm a **Web Backend Developer** with eight months of experience in developing and implementing backend systems for the web.
 My expertise lies in **JavaScript** and **TypeScript**, and I have a strong understanding of RESTful API architecture and technologies like **Redis** and **Drizzle ORM**.
 I am adept at solving complex problems and optimizing the performance of existing systems.
 Additionally, I possess excellent teamwork and communication skills, which enable me to collaborate effectively with other team members.

 ## 🌱 Currently Learning